BEST Vegan Double Chocolate Chip Cookies (Gluten Free)

 For these cookies, you’ll need:

-- Flour (or gluten free 1-to-1 baking flour): I love Bob’s Red Mill or King Arthur’s for gluten-free flour and regular flour.
+- Flour (or gluten free 1-to-1 baking flour): I love King Arthur’s for gluten-free measure-for-measure flour for gluten free, or just using organic all-purpose flour for regular.

 - Cocoa powder: because we need these to be extra chocolatey for vegan double chocolate chip cookies!
-I go over why we’re using all-natural cocoa powder over Dutch-processed and even cacao powder down below.
+I go over why we’re using all-natural cocoa powder or Dutch-processed over cacao powder down below.

 - Vegan butter: you can also swap in refined coconut oil, and it works absolutely perfectly because the applesauce will help add moisture back into the cookies.
 Using refined coconut oil instead of coconut oil will ensure that there isn’t a strong coconut flavor in the cookies.

-- Chocolate chips (but of course!): I love using Pascha Organics for a vegan chocolate chip, but you can also use your favorite chocolate chip brand!
+- Chocolate chips (but of course!): I love using Pascha Organics or Endangered Species for a vegan chocolate chip, but you can also use your favorite chocolate chip brand!
+Valrhona also has some great vegan chocolate as well.
 I recommend vegan semi-sweet chocolate chips if you’re looking for a different chocolate chip to use.

 A note on properly measuring ingredients:

 Like with all recipes, it’s really crucial that you properly measuring your ingredients.
-Weighing your ingredients will give you the most accurate results.
+Weighing your ingredients will give you the most accurate results, so I really suggest getting a kitchen scale.

 A slight difference in method can drastically change how much of an ingredient you’re using and ultimately the result of your cookies.
 Take for instance the below photo.